garrandall/popular-music-data/tracks/it-s-a-new-day--part-1-----part-2--james-brown.md

 Don't let nobody take care of your business better than you do Do what he wants, give what he wants expect them come to you Ain't it funky now?
-Can i get some help?
+Can I get some help?
 Look for me some help!
 Than clap your hands!
 I said, clap your hands!